An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Introduction

 \section{Introduction}

-\looseness=-1 Neural networks require large labelled datasets to train for applications such as image recognition or neural machine translation.
-In automatic speech recognition (ASR) labelled datasets are expensive to obtain and speech recognition systems generally need thousands of hours of speech annotated with text for good performance.
+Neural networks require large labeled datasets to train for applications such as image recognition or neural machine translation.
+In automatic speech recognition (ASR) labeled datasets are expensive to obtain and speech recognition systems generally need thousands of hours of speech annotated with text for good performance.
 Furthermore there are thousands of different languages spoken in the world and only a select few have large annotated datasets.
-Self-supervised learning (SSL) has recently garnered a lot of attention in machine learning since it can learn representations from unlabelled data alone and achieve extremely competitive results in comparison to fully supervised methods while only training on a small amount of labelled data.
-SSL for ASR has been successfully shown to produce very good performance when pre-training on an unlabelled raw audio data, then subsequently finetuning on a small labelled dataset \cite{baevski2020wav2vec}.
+Self-supervised learning (SSL) has recently garnered a lot of attention in machine learning since it can learn representations from unlabeled data alone and achieve extremely competitive results in comparison to fully supervised methods while only training on a small amount of labeled data.
+SSL for ASR has been successfully shown to produce very good performance when pre-training on an unlabeled raw audio dataset, then subsequently fine-tuning on a small labeled dataset.
+Self-supervised speech recognition has been proposed with many different approaches \cite{cpc, pase1, apc, wav2vec}, the most successful and pre-dominant approaches so far have been wav2vec 2.0 \cite{baevski2020wav2vec}, and HuBERT \cite{hubert}.